charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 ### Setting a config option

-To set an option, simply run the config command with and additional `<key>=<value>` argument.
+To set an option, simply run the config command with an additional `<key>=<value>` argument.
 For example, to configure the Kube-OVN pinger:

 ```bash